Paebbels/pyExceptions/doc/index.rst

 pyExceptions Documentation
 ##########################

-An exceptions base-class to derive more powerful exceptions.
+An exception base-class to derive more powerful exceptions.